- Home

 About Us

 Since 1998, St Patrick's Primary School has flourished.
-The school was extended and modified in 2011 and now comprises of four classrooms, a dining/ assembly hall and a resource room/ library.
-The school is a small, rural, friendly place and it has its roots firmly embedded in the parish and community of Drumgath.
-We have strong links with Drumgath GAC and Drumgath Parish, we are very proud to support our local GAA teams - ladies and mens - and to support Rathfriland FC.
+The school was extended and modified in 2011 and now comprises four classrooms, a dining/ assembly hall and a resource room/ library.
+The school is a small, rural, friendly environment, with roots firmly embedded in the parish and community of Drumgath.
+We have strong links with Drumgath GAC and Drumgath Parish and we are very proud supporters of the local GAA teams and Rathfriland FC.

-In 2018 the school choir, under the guidance of our very talented teacher/ choir mistress Mrs Mc Caughey, appeared on 'Britain's Got Talent' and was catapulted to fame.
-Although the choir cannot count the Britain's Got Talent amongst its many accolades the experience of the show will live long in the memories of the staff and the children.
+In 2018 the school choir, under the guidance of Mrs Mc Caughey, appeared on 'Britain's Got Talent' and was catapulted to fame.
+The experience of the show will live long in the memories of the staff and the children.

 Additional Activities